BerkayKsgn/DSA210-TermProject/README.md

 ---

 # Hypothesis Testing

 ## Hypothesis 1 — Does high coffee intake reduce sleep duration?

 **Null Hypothesis (H₀):** There is no difference in sleep duration between high coffee days (>600ml) and low coffee days.
 **Alternative Hypothesis (H₁):** Sleep duration is significantly lower on high coffee days.

-- **T-statistic** = -3.304
+- **T-statistic:** -3.304
-- **P-value** = 0.002
+- **P-value (one-sided):** 0.001

 ✅ **Result:** Statistically significant at the 0.05 level.

 **Interpretation:** On days I consumed more than 600 ml of coffee, my sleep duration significantly dropped.
-This suggests high caffeine intake may impair sleep, likely due to its stimulant effect on the nervous system.
+The one-sided test supports that high caffeine intake may impair sleep, likely due to its stimulant effect on the nervous system.

 ---

 ## Hypothesis 2 — Does high water intake increase focus duration?

 **Null Hypothesis (H₀):** Focus durations are the same regardless of whether I drank more than 1200ml of water.
 **Alternative Hypothesis (H₁):** Focus duration is higher on days with high water intake.

-- **T-statistic** = -0.094
+- **T-statistic:** -0.094
-- **P-value** = 0.926
+- **P-value (one-sided):** 0.537

 ❌ **Result:** Not statistically significant.

-**Interpretation:** Despite a common belief that better hydration leads to higher cognitive performance, my data did not show a significant difference in focus duration on high-water days.
+**Interpretation:** The one-sided test does not provide evidence that high water intake increases focus.
+Despite a common belief that better hydration boosts cognitive performance, my data did not reflect a meaningful difference in focus duration.

 ---

-##  Hypothesis 3 — Does high sugar intake negatively affect focus?
+## Hypothesis 3 — Does sugar intake affect focus duration?

-**Null Hypothesis (H₀):** Focus duration does not differ between high sugar (>35mg) and low sugar days.
+**Null Hypothesis (H₀):** Focus duration is the same regardless of sugar intake (above or below 35 mg).

-**Alternative Hypothesis (H₁):** Focus duration is significantly lower on high sugar intake days.
+**Alternative Hypothesis (H₁):** Focus duration differs significantly between high and low sugar intake days.

-- **T-statistic** = 2.286
+- **T-statistic:** 2.286
-- **P-value** = 0.029
+- **P-value (two-sided):** 0.029

 ✅ **Result:** Statistically significant at the 0.05 level.

-**Interpretation:** When my sugar intake exceeded 35 mg (mostly via sweetened coffee), my focus durations were significantly shorter.
-This may indicate that sugar spikes and subsequent energy crashes can hinder sustained cognitive performance, despite caffeine intake.
+**Interpretation:** The two-sided test reveals a significant difference in focus duration based on sugar intake.
+Interestingly, the result suggests that focus was actually higher on high sugar days — contrary to the original expectation that sugar would impair performance.

 ---

 #  Conclusion

-This project analyzed the impact of daily coffee, water, and sugar intake on focus and sleep using self-tracked data over 40+ days.
-Hypothesis testing and visualization techniques were applied to explore potential patterns and causality.
+This project analyzed the impact of daily coffee, water, and sugar intake on sleep and focus using self-tracked data over 40+ days.
+Hypothesis testing and basic statistical techniques were applied to explore patterns and potential effects.

 ---

 ##  Hypothesis 1 — High Coffee Intake Reduces Sleep Duration

-- **T-statistic:** -3.304  **P-value:** 0.002
+- **T-statistic:** -3.304  **P-value:** 0.001
 ✅ **Statistically significant**

-**Insight:** On days when I consumed over 600ml of coffee, I experienced a significant decrease in sleep duration.
-This supports the well-known stimulant effects of caffeine, especially when consumed later in the day.
+**Insight:** On days when I consumed over 600 ml of coffee, I experienced a significant decrease in sleep duration.
+This supports the well-known stimulant effect of caffeine and its interference with sleep, especially when consumed late in the day.

 ---

 ##  Hypothesis 2 — High Water Intake Increases Focus Duration

-- **T-statistic:** -0.094  **P-value:** 0.926
+- **T-statistic:** -0.094  **P-value:** 0.537
 ❌ **Not statistically significant**

-**Insight:** Hydration is often associated with better cognitive performance, but my data did not support this link.
-Focus durations were similar regardless of water intake levels.
+**Insight:** Although hydration is often promoted as a factor in cognitive performance, this dataset did not show any statistically significant increase in focus duration with higher water intake.

 ---

-##  Hypothesis 3 — High Sugar Intake Negatively Affects Focus
+##  Hypothesis 3 — Sugar Intake Affects Focus Duration

 - **T-statistic:** 2.286  **P-value:** 0.029
 ✅ **Statistically significant**

-**Insight:** Higher sugar intake (>35mg) was associated with shorter focus durations.
-This suggests that excessive sugar, often consumed through sweetened coffee, may counteract the positive effects of caffeine on productivity.
+**Insight:** Higher sugar intake (>35 mg), mostly through sweetened coffee, was associated with longer focus durations — opposite of the original hypothesis.
+This surprising result suggests that sugar's impact may vary based on context, or be confounded by other factors like caffeine synergy.

 ---

 ##  Final Thoughts

-- **Coffee** significantly reduced sleep duration, supporting its alertness-promoting nature, but with potential sleep tradeoffs.
+- **Coffee** clearly reduced sleep duration, validating its alertness-boosting but sleep-disruptive nature.
-- **Water** did not show measurable cognitive benefits in this dataset, though its effects may be more subtle or long-term.
+- **Water** had no measurable impact on focus in this sample, suggesting effects may be subtle or long-term.
-- **Sugar**, when consumed in higher quantities, **reduced productivity** and may impair concentration.
+- **Sugar**, rather than impairing focus, appeared to correlate with improved focus — highlighting the complexity of nutrition-cognition relationships.

+---

 ##  Suggestions for Further Study

-- Track physical activity, stress levels, or meal timing as confounding variables.
+- Track additional variables such as physical activity, stress levels, meal timing, and caffeine time of day.
-- Apply regression models to quantify the individual contribution of variables.
+- Apply regression models to isolate the effects of each variable.
-- Expand the dataset beyond a single person and over a longer time frame for broader generalization.
+- Collect data over a longer period and across multiple individuals to improve generalizability.
+- Integrate physiological measures (e.g., heart rate, cortisol levels) for a more complete picture.